 PRIMARY RESIDENTIAL HOME TYPE HEATING SYSTEM SINGLE-FAMILY: EXISTING SINGLE- FAMILY: NEW MANUFACTURED: EXISTING MANUFACTURED: NEW MULTIFAMILY: EXISTING Electric Forced-Air Furnace Eligible Not eligible Eligible Not eligible Eligible Ducted Heat Pump Eligible Eligible Eligible Ductless Mini- Split Heat Pump Eligible Eligible Eligible Zonal (Electric) Eligible Eligible Eligible Wood or Pellet Eligible when accompanied by any electric heating system Eligible when accompanied by any electric heating system Eligible when accompanied by any electric heating system Oil/Gas/ Propane Eligible as supplementary heat for a heat pump system.
-Eligible if accompanied by Eligible as supplementary heat for a heat pump system.
-Eligible if accompanied Eligible as supplementary heat for a heat pump system.
-Eligible if accompanied by an electric heat system, however, the nonelectric heating system must be decommissioned by an electric heat system, however, the nonelectric heating system must be decommissioned an electric heat system, however, the nonelectric heating system must be decommissioned None existing Not eligible Not eligible Not eligible
+Eligible if accompanied by an electric heat system, however, the nonelectric heating system must be decommissioned Eligible as supplementary heat for a heat pump system.
+Eligible if accompanied by an electric heat system, however, the nonelectric heating system must be decommissioned Eligible as supplementary heat for a heat pump system.
+Eligible if accompanied by an electric heat system, howeve the nonelectric heating system must be decommissioned None existing Not eligible Not eligible Not eligible